29-year-old Habba Kadal woman dies of Covid-19 at CD Hospital

-Srinagar: A 29-year-old woman from Habba Kadal died of Coronavirus on Sunday, becoming the 13th victim of Covid-19 in Jammu and Kashmir.
+Srinagar: A 29-year-old woman from Habba Kadal in Srinagar died of Coronavirus on Sunday, becoming 13th victim of Covid-19 in Jammu and Kashmir.

-According to officials, the deceased woman from Habba Kadal died at Chest Diseases Hospital on Sunday afternoon after testing positive for novel coronavirus two days ago.
+According to officials, the deceased woman from Habba Kadal in Srinagar died at Chest Diseases Hospital on Sunday afternoon after testing positive for novel coronavirus two days ago.

 They said the patient was earlier admitted to the Surgical ICU of SMHS Hospital on Friday following a septic shock.